secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

        - Open issues on the [Data Platform - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859).
           - If an open incident or issue is already assigned it is still the triager responsibility to either take that issue or ensure progress is made.
           - If there is no work to be performed on incidents or issues on the [board](https://gitlab.com/groups/gitlab-data/-/boards/1917859) the triager will work on their regular work assignments.
-    - Involvement from Data Platform Team members who do **not** carry triage responsibilities that week is likely still needed in somes cases like:
+    - Involvement from Data Platform Team members who do **not** carry triage responsibilities that week is likely still needed in some cases like:
        - A standing issue or incident could not be solved by the triager and triager need help from other Data Platform Team members.
        - Monitoring #data-prom-alerts:
           - The #data-prom-alerts slack channel is used for the most urgent breaking events, which requires **immediate** action.
 It is the responsibility of all Data Platform Team members to ensure action is taken in time after office hours of the triager.